Our History

 In September 2009, St Mark’s expanded our Sunday Worship Service by adding a 7:45 a.m.
 Worship Service.
 To provide opportunities for our members to spiritually grow, The Sweet Hour of Prayer Ministry, Christian Education Youth Activities, and intense and purpose driven Bible Study classes are available.
 Because of the expansion of these ministries and studies, it is evident that the glory of St. Mark’s will be greater than we experienced in our past.
 God has always called our church to the greater.
 Our best is yet to come!

-During our 120 year history, St. Mark’s has been led by 27 Pastors and 7 Assistant Pastors.
-Upon their retirement from full-time ministry, Rev. John Evans and Rev. Louis Conway returned to St. Mark’s as Pastors Emeritus.
+St. Mark’s has been led by 30 Pastors and 7 Assistant Pastors.
+Upon their retirements, Rev. John Evans, Rev. Louis Conway, and Rev. Dr. George F. DeFord served as “Pastors Emeritus.”

 We have a proud heritage to live up to.
 Our beginnings were humble and modest, but our founders laid a firm foundation for St. Mark’s.
 The events held in St. Mark’s throughout the years have brought joy, inspiration, and enlightenment to many.
 We are grateful to Almighty God for each new member added to the fold.
 We pray His divine guidance will allow us to continue to grow, witness, develop, and share new and more challenging ministries.

 We remember those who labored in this vineyard who have gone on before us.
-We rejoice because Almighty God by the power or His victorious hand has upheld St. Mark’s for 120 years.
+We rejoice because Almighty God by the power or His victorious hand has upheld St. Mark’s for 134 years.
 We pray His divine guidance will allow us to continue Proclaiming Christ to the generations, and Equipping Disciples to transform the world.